-Maxogen-S has the main effective ingredient spironolactone at 5%, a safe antiandrogen that can be used for both men and women.
+Maxogen-S topical spironolactone has the main effective ingredient spironolactone at 5%, a safe antiandrogen that can be used for both men and women.
 Maxogen-S is absorbed and metabolized rapidly.
 It only has local effect without any systemic effect.
 It can be used by both men and women.
 Maxogen-S has additional ingredients Retinol, Caffeine, and Copper tripeptide to enhance its effectiveness.
-No other spironolactone on the market has four ingredients in one formula.

-A. Although topical spironolactone is pharmacologically one of the most effective topical treatments for MPB, there are inherent drawbacks, e.g. spironolactone has a disagreeable odor if it is not formulated right.
-Minoxidilmax has spent years of research and development and made this product completely free of any unpleasant odor.
+Although topical spironolactone is pharmacologically one of the very effective topical treatments for male and female pattern baldness, there are inherent drawbacks, e.g. spironolactone has a disagreeable odor if it is not formulated right.
+We spent years of research and development to minimize the unpleasant odor.